-Born in Long Beach, Calif., Billie Jean Moffitt's father was a fireman and her mother a homemaker.
-Her brother, Randy Moffitt, had a successful career in baseball as a major-league pitcher.
+Born in Long Beach, Calif. in 1943, Billie Jean Moffitt's father was a fireman and her mother a homemaker.
+(Her brother, Randy Moffitt, had a successful career in baseball as a major-league pitcher).
 Billie Jean was already an accomplished softball shortstop and enjoyed playing football when her parents decided that she should pursue a more "ladylike" sport.
 Her father suggested tennis.
-She picked up a racket at age twelve, played on public courts, and was soon identified as a tennis prodigy.
+She picked up a racket at age twelve, played on public courts (at a time when most first-rank tennis players learned the sport at private country clubs for the affluent), and was soon identified as a tennis prodigy.

 Unlike today's promising young athletes, King did not have an elaborate network of coaches and clinics to nurture her talent.
 At fifteen, she made her debut at the U.S. Championships.
 In 1961, at seventeen, she and Karen Hantze won the women's doubles championship at Wimbledon.
-In 1966 King won her first Wimbledon singles title and was ranked number 1.
+In 1966 King won her first Wimbledon singles title and was ranked number one.

-King was ranked number 1 in the world five times between 1966 and 1972 and was ranked in the top ten for seventeen years, beginning in 1960.
+King was ranked number one in the world five times between 1966 and 1972 and was ranked in the top ten for seventeen years, beginning in 1960.
 She won a record twenty Wimbledon titles, six of them in singles (1966, 1967, 1968, 1972, 1973, and 1975), won the U.S. Open four times (1967, 1971, 1972, and 1974), and won the Australian Open in 1968.
 In 1972 she won Wimbledon, the French Open and the U.S. Open.
 In total, she won 67 singles titles, 101 doubles titles, and 11 mixed doubles titles, amassing almost \$2 million in prize money after turning professional in 1968 and before retiring in 1983.

-In 1974 King was a founder of World Team Tennis and served as the player-coach of the Philadelphia Freedoms, becoming one of the first women to coach professional male athletes.
+In 1974 King co-founded World Team Tennis and served as the player-coach of the Philadelphia Freedoms, becoming one of the first women to coach professional male athletes.
 She coached the US Olympic women's tennis team in 1996 and 2000.

 In the late 1960s professional women's tennis was widely dismissed as a frilly sideshow.
 Male "amateur" tennis stars would get paid under the table, but women athletes were not taken as seriously.
-For winning her first two Wimbledons, she received nothing except the \$14 daily allowance.
+For winning her first two Wimbledon tournaments, she received nothing except the \$14 daily allowance.